oracle/docker-images/OracleWebLogic/samples/12213-multihost/README.md

 2. Build the Docker Image for oracle/serverjre:8 \
     (https://github.com/oracle/docker-images/tree/master/OracleJava/java-8)
-3. Build the WebLogic Docker Image using this repository (see build.sh)
+3. Build the WebLogic Docker Image using this repository (see build.sh) This Dockerimage requires the WebLogic quick install software to be downloaded.
+It then installs the software, creates a domain and deploys the sample application.
+The password has to be passed through the --build-arg variable
 4. Push this image to a Docker Registry that is available to all three hosts
 5. Initialize swarm mode on one of the hosts: \
     docker swarm init --advertise-addr \<ip-address\>